Cancel anytime

 Total Addressable Market (TAM)

 The global semiconductor market is expected to reach $1 trillion by 2030.
-TSMC is positioned to capture a significant portion of this TAM, particularly in the advanced node segment.
+TSMC is well-positioned to capture a significant portion of this TAM given its leading-edge manufacturing capabilities.

 Upturn SWOT Analysis